-The little, or almost insensible impressions on our tender infancies, have very important and lasting consequences.

--John Locke, Some Thoughts Concerning Education 1
+The little, or almost insensible impressions on our tender infancies, have very important and lasting consequences. -John Locke, Some Thoughts Concerning Education

 As all Freudians know, analysis begins with childhood, that rich swamp from which adulthood's good and evil spring.
 This is not to say that humans are consigned to perform a deterministic play written by childhood, only that the formative years are just so: a period in which operating assumptions and other habits of mind form.
 For a generation later associated with individualism, the Boomers had surprisingly uniform childhoods, at least in the white middle class that then accounted for the plurality of the population.
-Though the methods used to rear the Boomers might have been uniform within that generation, they were strikingly distinct from child rearing practiced on other generations.
+Though the methods used to rear the Boomers might have been uniform within that generations.
 The Boomers' upbringings were dominated by a new set of influences, chiefly permissive parenting, bottle-feeding, and television.
-If the Boomers grew up to be so different from any generation before them, it was perhaps because they had been raised unlike any prior generation; if they remain generationally unique, it is perhaps because some aspects of their childhoods have never quite been repeated.
+If the Boomers grew up to be so different from any generation; if they remain generationally unique, it is perhaps because some aspects of their childhoods have never quite been repeated.

 The popular television show Leave It to Beaver, which debuted in 1957, provides a fair portrait of Boomer childhood.
 The show's utter lack of imagination was both its artistic vice and sociological virtue.
 Compared to today's operatic contrivances and reality television, Beaver was pure anthropological rigor.
 The subjects of study, the Cleaver family, were studiously unremarkable: two parents (Ward and June), two kids (the Beav and Wally; presumably the statistically required fractional additional child would have been unsettling to display), plunked down in a suburban house enclosed, inevitably, by a white picket fence.
 Ward was a World War II veteran who had attended a state college, presumably on the GI Bill, and worked at a trust company; June ran the house.
-The Cleaver children were both Boomers, notionally born in 1944 and 1950, and raised in ways that would have been instantly familiar to their peers on the other side of the set -and alien to their grandparents.
+The Cleaver children were both Boomers, notionally born in 1944 and 1950, and raised in ways that would have been instantly familiar to their peers on the other side of the set-and alien to their grandparents.
 For above all, Ward was a soft touch, a sharp contrast to his own father, an ancien régime monster of discipline and corporal punishment.